Solrikk/PicTrace/README.md

 To compare images, the Structural Similarity Index **(SSIM)** is used to assess the similarity between images, as well as the **ORB (Oriented FAST and Rotated BRIEF)** algorithm for detecting key points and their descriptions.

 ## _ORB (Oriented FAST and Rotated BRIEF)_
-is a method used in computer vision, particularly popular for tasks related to object recognition, image matching, and tracking.
+ORB method used in computer vision, particularly popular for tasks related to object recognition, image matching, and tracking.
 This method is focused on quickly finding key points on images and describing them in a way that allows for efficient comparison.
 Let's break down what ORB does with simpler examples:

 <img src="https://github.com/Solrikk/EchoImage/blob/main/assets/ORB/ORB3.png" width="95%" />